cloudmesh-community/book/chapters/iaas/iaas.md

 We also like to remind you that such IaaS as parts of clouds can either be accessed public, private or in a hybrid fashion.

-Within the next view section we will focus on some of the main providers of IaaS.
+In the next few sections we will focus on some of the main providers of IaaS.

 This includes